jonathanchen301/Lin_Reg_From_Scratch/README.md

 ## Purpose

-The goal of this project is to learn to implement a basic linear regression without usage of libraries.
+The goal of this project is to learn to implement a basic linear regression without the usage of libraries.

 ## Approach